-- 4.18 CAA confirms its assumptions for expected levels of average staff remuneration of no more than CPI growth for pay rates with no further increase to cover the wage drift component of pay progression. - 4.19 Pensions is the issue which has drawn the widest comments with airlines and user bodies arguing that lower pension allowances, more in line with amounts in other comparable commercial businesses, should be allowed; while NATS and NTUS have focussed on restoring a 100% pass through. - 4.20 The position in respect of the level of pension contribution for Oceanic is fully aligned with the position for NERL generally.
-The CAA accepts that the legal restrictions on the Scheme's amendment power broadly prevent an amendment to the Scheme's rules being made to reduce or stop the future accrual of benefits for the pre-existing members of the scheme.
-The CAA accepts that this precludes NERL from making changes to the scheme on a scale envisaged by users.
-The CAA considers that in the absence of changes to the scheme itself, placing any dramatic limitation on contributions allowed in user charges would make it unreasonably difficult for NERL to finance its functions and may impact on the continuing provision of services.
-It therefore considers that in general it should allow a level of contribution to be funded by charges sufficient to remunerate NERL's legal commitments over the long term. - 4.21 The CAA does however confirm the assumptions made in the consultation document of reducing the level of contributions in respect of the Oceanic service in the last two years of the control period by 10%.
-This would be after the next triennial valuation of the scheme and the original NERL projections are less certain from that point onwards. - 4.22 In respect of the rate of pensions pass through there have been further developments since the publication of the consultation document.
-Further legal arguments have been put forward by NERL and following careful
+- 3.18 CAA confirmed its assumptions for expected levels of average staff remuneration of no more than CPI growth for pay rates with no further increase to cover the wage drift component of pay progression. - 3.19 Pensions was identified as the issue which had drawn the widest comments with airlines and user bodies arguing that lower pension allowances, more in line with amounts in other comparable commercial businesses, should be allowed; while NATS and NTUS focussed on restoring a 100% pass through. - 3.20 The position in respect of the level of pension contribution for Oceanic was fully aligned with the position for NERL generally.
+The CAA accepted that the legal restrictions on the Scheme's amendment power broadly prevented an amendment to the Scheme's rules being made to reduce or stop the future accrual of benefits for the pre-existing members of the scheme.
+The CAA accepted that this precluded NERL from making changes to the scheme on a scale envisaged by users.
+The CAA considered that in the absence of changes to the scheme itself, placing any dramatic limitation on contributions allowed in user charges would make it unreasonably difficult for NERL to finance its functions and may impact on the continuing provision of services.
+It therefore considered that in general it should allow a level of contribution to be funded by charges sufficient to remunerate NERL's legal commitments over the long term. - 3.21 The CAA however confirmed the assumptions made in the consultation document of reducing the level of contributions in respect of the Oceanic service in the last two years of the control period by 10%.
+This would be after the next triennial valuation of the scheme and the original NERL projections are less certain from that point onwards.